cznewt/audiobookshelf_simpleclient/PROGRESS_FEATURE_README.md

 ### Resuming a Book
 1. User selects a book they've previously started (shows progress percentage)
-2. Playback starts and immediately seeks to the saved position within 1-2 seconds
+2. Playback starts directly at the saved position with no audio from the beginning
-3. The user may hear a very brief moment of audio from the beginning before the seek completes
+3. **Seamless experience**: Uses Kodi's native resume capabilities for instant positioning
-4. Playback continues from the correct saved position
+4. **Fallback protection**: If native resume fails, uses alternative methods to ensure resume works
-5. Chapter information updates to reflect the current position
+5. Chapter information updates to reflect the current position immediately

 ### Progress Indicators
 - **New books**: Show normal title (e.g., "The Great Gatsby")